-Alternatively, you may be able to edit groups by selecting Menu>Advanced>Program groups, then select the group you wish to edit.
+Alternatively, you may be able to edit groups by pressing Menu and selecting Advanced > Program groups, then select the group you wish to edit.

-- 3 In the Edit Group menu, choose Change tx chan. - 4 Press Select. - 5 Press the scroll keys to select the new transmit channel. - 6 Press OK.
+- 3 In the Edit Group menu, choose Change tx. - 4 Press Select. - 5 Press the scroll keys to select the new transmit channel. - 6 Press OK.